Notions of Adiabatic Drift in the Quantized Harper model: Drifting the quantized Harper model

 In Figure \ref{fig:drift2} we show transition matrices computed with both $\epsilon$ and $b$ varying linearly in time.
 The total distance in $b$ and $\epsilon$ that vary during the integration are shown on the top of each subfigure.
 The probability of capture, $P_c$, into the librating region is computed via equation \ref{eqn:pcap} using the value of $\epsilon$ midway through the integration and is printed on the top of each plot.
 For Figure \ref{fig:drift2}a, the ratio $\dot b/\dot \epsilon$ is sufficiently high that the probability of capture into the libration region is low.
 The opposite is true in Figure \ref{fig:drift2}b where the probability of capture into the librating region is high.
 The dimensionless number $\beta_{\rm ad}$ (equation \ref{eqn:beta}), characterizing whether the drift rate of the associated classical system would be considered adiabatic, is written on each panel.

-Figure \ref{fig:drift2}a the total drift in $b$ is about 1/3 of the distance across the $2 \pi$ range for momentum $\hat p$.
-Because the probability of capture is low, most states that are initially within the circulation region remain in that region, to high probability, unless the drift rate is high.
+For Figure \ref{fig:drift2}a the total drift in $b$ is about 1/3 of the distance across the $2 \pi$ range for momentum $\hat p$.
+Because the probability of capture is low, most states that are initially within the circulation region remain in that region, with a high probability, unless the drift rate is high enough that numerous transitions take place.
+At low drift rates (on the right in Figure Figure \ref{fig:drift2}a) states initially with the circulating region transition to other states in the same region, whereas states initially within the libration region remain in that region.
 In Figure \ref{fig:drift2}b, because the libration region grows in size, states initially in the circulating region are likely to transition into the librating region.

 The dimensionless ratio $\Gamma$ of the Landau-Zener model is conceptually similar to the dimensionless parameter $\beta_{\rm ad}$ of equation \ref{eqn:beta}.
-The dimensionless quantity $\beta_{\rm ad}$ is approximately the ratio of the time it takes the resonance to drift the distance of a resonance width and the libration period.
-The parameter $\Gamma$ is approximately the ratio of the time it takes to drift the eigenvalues a distance equal to the energy difference of the avoided crossing and the period of phase oscillations in the avoided crossing (which depends on the minimum energy difference and $\hbar$).
+The dimensionless quantity $\beta_{\rm ad}$ is approximately a ratio consisting of the time it takes the resonance to drift the distance of a resonance width divided by the libration period.
+The parameter $\Gamma$ is approximately the time it takes to drift the eigenvalues a distance equal to the energy difference of the avoided crossing divided by the period of phase oscillations in the avoided crossing (which depends on the minimum energy difference and $\hbar$).
 Dimensionless ratios $\beta_{\rm ad}$ and $\Gamma$ are both likely to be important in a resonant quantum system, as $\beta_{\rm ad} \ll 1 $ is required for transition probability integrated over different regions in phase space to match those predicted by the KNH theorem, whereas $\Gamma \ll 1$ is required for suppression of diabatic transitions between states.